 When compared to similarly-priced flagship phones, Google’s Pixels have always lagged a little in the spec department.
 The company says the real value for customers is in the software department.

 Google followed the same formula with the Pixel 3a.
-The Snapdragon 670 processor and 4GB of RAM are on par with other mid-tier smartphones, but the 3a’s $399 price tag is $50 to $100 higher than other budget-friendly phones like the Moto G7.
+The Snapdragon 670 processor and 4GB of RAM are on par with other mid-tier smartphones, but the 3a’s $299 price tag is a little higher than other budget-friendly phones like the Moto G7.
 Again, Google makes up for that with its software experience and stellar camera.

 To save money, many OEMs drop certain features and slack on software updates.
 With the Pixel 3a, you not only get NFC for things like Google Pay, but you get a camera that outpaces most flagships and the security of monthly software updates.